edgerun/telemd/README.md

     telem/rpi0/cpu

-### Talking back to clients
+### Talking back to hosts

-Clients listen on the topic
+Telemd hosts listen on the topic

     telemcmd/<hostname>